Student standing up and talking in class

 Connect students with a community: It can be helpful for students who stutter to spend time with people who share their condition.
 Teachers can point students and their parents in the direction of stuttering support groups, which can help participants “discuss unique and shared experiences, seek advice and encouragement, and identify role models,” Thome writes.
 Local groups can be found through the National Stuttering Association’s website.

 Snuff out bullying: One study found that up to 61 percent of students who stutter face bullying, compared with only up to 22 percent of their non-stuttering peers.
 Teachers should have a zero tolerance policy for bullying related to stuttering—and that should extend to less pernicious forms of bullying, like giggling while students who stutter are trying to speak, Cina says.
-This goes a long way towards building up students’ confidence: Cina works with one first grader with a stutter who recently told her he’s never nervous about giving a presentation “because I know if the kids laugh at me, my teacher will stop it; she won’t allow that.”
+This goes a long way toward building up students’ confidence: Cina works with one first grader with a stutter who recently told her he’s never nervous about giving a presentation “because I know if the kids laugh at me, my teacher will stop it; she won’t allow that.”

 In addition to deploying whatever anti-bullying strategies you already use in class, Cina recommends sitting down with students who stutter to determine what route might be best for them.
-Some of these students might be working on their own self-advocacy, and would prefer the opportunity to stand up to bullies themselves.
+Some of these students might be working on their own self-advocacy and would prefer the opportunity to stand up to bullies themselves.
 Others might prefer more involvement from the teacher.
 Mackesey suggests “having the bully and the victim sit down after class” to “encourage apologies and forgiveness.”

 Share This Story